 With such breathtaking cities and towns, lush countrysides, beautiful islands, and diverse attractions within little distances, it can be a daunting task to decide where to start.

-We asked the fellow family travel bloggers to share their expertise in compiling the list of best places to visit in the UK with kids to add to your UK bucket list.
+We asked fellow family travel bloggers to share their expertise in compiling the list of best places to visit in the UK with kids to add to your UK bucket list.

 We knew London inside out before having our son five years ago, and we always thought it was somewhere he would enjoy.
 He certainly did – indeed, he absolutely adores the place.